5 Reasons the Practice of Evidence-Based Medicine Is a Hot Topic

 - Uses near real-time data to make care decisions.

 - Improves transparency, accountability, and value.

 - Acquire the best evidence possible.

-- Appraise the evidence and make sure it’s applicable to the population and the question you’ve asked.
+- Appraise the evidence (make sure it’s applicable to the population and the question asked).

 - Apply the evidence.